slightlynybbled/manufacturing/readme.md

 Go to the [documentation](https://slightlynybbled.github.io/manufacturing/index.html).

-# Project Maturity
+## Project Maturity

 Plots and project are reasonably mature at this point.
 Calculations have been refined and are in-line with commonly accepted standards.

-A major v2.0 update is coming to control charts and will be available shortly in `manufacturing.alt_vis` module.
+A major v2.0 update is coming to control charts and will be available in `manufacturing.alt_vis` module.
 For instance, instead of using `from manufacturing import x_mr_chart`, you would use `from manufacturing.alt_vis import x_mr_chart`.
 The new API should allow for a greater degree of flexibility with recalculation points and the ability